kersing/multitech-installer/docs/_mlinux.md

-# MultiTech mLinux Conduit
+# mLinux model

-## Install the LoRa mCard

-Before we start configuring the software you need to install the LoRa mCard.
-Use the [instructions](http://www.multitech.net/developer/products/accessory-cards/installing-an-accessory-card/) provided by MultiTech.
-Do not forget to mount the antenna to the mCard after fitting it in the conduit.

-> There is no need to update any of the MultiTech software on the conduit.
+mLinux is an open source embedded Linux distribution for the MultiConnect Conduit and is the next generation version of CoreCDP.

-## Prerequisites
+## Prepare USB stick

-* Terminal software.
-Included with Mac OS and Linux.
-For Windows use something like [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
-* A FAT or FAT32 formatted USB stick with the [installer.sh](https://github.com/kersing/multitech-installer/raw/master/installer.sh) downloaded to it.
+Find a FAT or FAT32 formatted USB stick and download [installer.sh](https://github.com/kersing/multitech-installer/raw/master/installer.sh) to it.

 ## Connect